gravitational/workshop/k8sprod.md

 prod                                          latest              b2c197180350        14 minutes ago      293.7 MB
 ```

-That's almost 300 megabytes to host several kilobytes of the c program!
-We are bringing in package manager,
-C compiler and lots of other unnecessary tools that are not required to run this program.
+That's almost 300 megabytes to host several kilobytes of a C program!
+We are bringing in package manager, C compiler and lots of other unnecessary tools that are not required to run this program.

 Which leads us to the second problem: